raspberrypilearning/mission-space-lab-creator-guide/en/step_4.md

 ## Numbering plans for images and files

 When dealing with lots of files of the same type, it is a good idea to follow a naming convention.
-We recommend that you use an obvious sequence number that is padded with leading zeros - `image01.png`, `image02.png`, _etc._ - to keep your files organised.
+We recommend that you use an obvious sequence number that is padded with leading zeros — `image01.png`, `image02.png`, etc. — to keep your files organised.
 You can use this code snippet to pad a number with leading zeros:

 ```python
 file_number = 1